reoccurcat/discord2groupme/README.md

 4. Install discord.js and request for node, then json and requests for python.

 5. Start discordhook with node and groupmehook with python.

+## Questions

+Q: Why webhooks?

+A: It's easy.
+It also enables you to use custom avatars and usernames on Discord if you have multiple groupme users.
+(Unfortunately, it doesn't work the other way around.)

+Q: Why are you using two different programming languages?

+A: I took the easiest tutorial on an http POST listener and the easiest tutorial on a discord bot and threw them together to create this.